-Stormwater System Design Requirements
+3. Stormwater System Design Requirements

-- (a) The minor stormwater drainage system for new development shall be designed to accommodate a storm with a 5% AEP for land in the Central Business, General Business and Commercial zones and a storm with a 10% AEP for land in all other zones. - (b) The major stormwater drainage system for new development shall be designed for the safe conveyance of the 1% AEP storm event with an allowance for climate change.
+- (a) The minor stormwater drainage system for new development shall be designed to accommodate a storm with a 5%. - (b) The major stormwater drainage system for new development shall be designed for the safe conveyance of the 1% AEP storm event with an allowance for climate change.

-Stormwater Disposal Method Requirements
+4. Stormwater Disposal Method Requirements